maderix/SimpLang/README.md

 ## Debugging Infrastructure

-SimpleLang provides a robust debugging infrastructure for inspecting kernel behavior with minimal performance impact when disabled.
+SimpLang provides a robust debugging infrastructure for inspecting kernel behavior with minimal performance impact when disabled.

 **Core Architecture:**